 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-Enable Flatpak in GNOME Software Center
+Enable Flatpak in the GNOME Software Center

 flatpak install <package-name>